 Ending the construct too low, just below the apex of the kyphosis, can predispose to junctional kyphosis and compression fracture at the cranial level.
 According to the preoperative radiographs, the upper instrumented vertebra (T10) was located several levels below the apex (T8).
 In an attempt to improve the preoperative sagittal imbalance we surgically increased the lumbar lordosis (from 45ª preoperatively to 62ª in the postoperative x-ray), this may have led to a new sagittal profile and a greater kyphosis, moving the level of the apex.
 Attention should be paid to this point, because excessive bending of the rod in the lumbar spine can facilitate the migration of the thoracic kyphosis apex.

-, does not solve the problem and may lead to further and more severe fractures, like the one described in this paper, although this opinion requires biomechanical and/or clinical investigation for confirmation.
+We think that the augmentation of the upper instrumented vertebra and the supra-adjacent level, in an attempt to avoid the complications described by Watanabe et al., does not solve the problem and may lead to further and more severe fractures, like the one described in this paper, although this opinion requires biomechanical and/or clinical investigation for confirmation.

 Our service has used this technique successfully in more than 15 patients in the last two years.
 To date, this is the only occurrence of this complication.
 When successful, vertebral augmentation of the cranial level in a long thoracolumbar fusion solves the topping off syndrome and avoids major disabilities.